Eden

 Ensuring inclusive and equitable quality education by implementing culturally diverse pedagogy, securing stable, community-specific funding, and fostering local control over education systems at all levels of the educational system.

 Goal 4.
-Implementing culturally responsive pedagogy
+Implementing Culturally Responsive Pedagogy.

 Goal 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.

 Achieving gender equality by returning to a matriarchal societal culture in which women are loved, and their bio-psycho-social capacity and role is honored, respected and celebrated.
+It includes eliminating violence against Indigenous women, ensuring representation in leadership, and implementing the 5% mandatory minimum target for federal procurement contracts.

 Goal 5.
-Empower women and girls
+Empowering Women and Girls.

 Goal 5: Achieve gender equality and empower all women and girls.